 Carbon Nanotube IR emitters: The very low specific heat of CNTs allows them to heat up and cool down very quickly.
 In the absence of anything touching them the cycle frequency can be as high as 100 KHz.
 This opens up the possibility of creating IR emitters in the form of bar codes whose message can be encrypted in frequency, in position, in polarization and in temperature differences.

-Properties: high turn on and off frequencies.
+Properties: high turn-on/off frequencies.

 Properties: Very uniform crack free coatings on continuous SiC fiber.